zume2020/sumithran-resume/README.md

 Start Bootstrap was created by and is maintained by **[David Miller](http://davidmiller.io/)**, Owner of [Blackrock Digital](http://blackrockdigital.io/).

-## Copyright and License
+## License

-Copyright 2013-2019 Blackrock Digital LLC.
-Code released under the [MIT](https://github.com/BlackrockDigital/startbootstrap-resume/blob/gh-pages/LICENSE) license.
+Code released under the [MIT](https://github.com/zume2020/sumithran-resume/LICENSE) license.